Affidavit: FBI feared Pennsylvania would seize fabled gold - News Break

 The FBI apparently did not indicate to the judge, in writing, what it found at the site, according to the documents unsealed Thursday.
 A spokesperson for the U.S. attorney's office in Philadelphia said that no such document was filed with the court because the dig came up empty.

-Dennis and Kem Parada, co-owners of the treasure-hunting outfit Finders Keepers, have said they believe the FBI found gold at the site.
-They are seeking thousands of pages of FBI documents about the investigation as well as video files of the dig.
+Dennis and Kem Parada, co-owners of the treasure-hunting outfit Finders Keepers, have said they believe the FBI found gold at the site and have pursued legal action to get more information.

-Their attorney, Bill Cluck, said the court documents revealed Thursday simply raise more questions.
+Their attorney, Bill Cluck, said the unsealed court documents simply raise more questions.

 He noted the warrant granted by U.S. Magistrate Judge Richard Lloret gave FBI agents permission to dig from 6 a.m to 10 p.m.
 But residents have told of hearing a backhoe and jackhammer overnight — when the excavation was supposed to have been paused — and seeing a convoy of FBI vehicles, including large armored trucks.